 Please click here to view the consumer engagement quality and safety marker.

 Download the consumer engagement QSM framework

-- setting up a governance or oversight group of staff and consumers to guide implementation of the marker
+- Continuing to support the governance group (or oversight group) of staff and consumers guiding implementation of the marker.

 What is the goal of this quality and safety marker?